jdlich/download-squarespace-images/README.md

 ### How to Use

-Run this script via Rake, like so:
+Run via Rake, like so:

     rake download_images[BLOG_URL]